 The State Auditor confidentially investigates allegations of improper governmental activity by state agencies and state employees.
 The State Auditor may conduct an investigation independently, or it may elect to have another state agency perform the confidential investigation under its supervision.

-Actions the State Auditor May Take When It Finds Improper Governmental Activities
+When the State Auditor Finds Improper Governmental Activities

 If an investigation establishes that an improper governmental activity has occurred, the State Auditor may take one or more of the following actions: